U.S. Port of Entry

 If the CBP officer at the port of entry cannot initially verify your information or you do not have all of the required documentation, you may be directed to an interview area known as "secondary inspection."
 Secondary inspection allows inspectors to conduct additional research in order to verify information without causing delays for other arriving passengers.

 The inspector will first attempt to verify your status by using the Student and Exchange and Visitor Information System (SEVIS).
-In the event that the CBP Officer needs to verify information with your school or program, we strongly recommend that you have the name and telephone number of Shirley Michaels 570-945-8252 work, 570-378-2046 home, 570-241-6289 cell.
+In the event that the CBP Officer needs to verify information with your school or program, we strongly recommend that you have with you the name and telephone number of Shirley Michaels that is included in your I-20 packet.

 Failure to comply with U.S. government entry-exit procedures may result in your being denied entry to the United States.
 Under certain circumstances, the CBP officer may issue a "Notice to Student or Exchange Visitor" Form (I-515A), which authorizes temporary admission into the United States.
 Work with your school to submit the proper documentation without delay.